equinor/radix-cli/README.md

 ## Generate client stubs

 Client code is generated from swagger contract definition of the latest contract of the Radix API server.
-We use go-swagger (https://github.com/go-swagger/go-swagger/blob/master/docs/install.md).
+We use [go-swagger](https://github.com/go-swagger/go-swagger/blob/master/docs/install.md).
 The generated code should not be checked in, but will be generated on build of the CLI.
 When go-swagger is installed you can generate code using this command:

 ```
 make generate client